Monday, March 30, 2015

 Col. James Grayson

 People suspected Tom, of course, and he fled into the mountains.
 In July, calling himself Tom Hall, he sought work at Col. Grayson's farm in the Trade community near the North Carolina-Tennessee border, 15 miles northwest of Boone.
 Tom needed money to replace his worn-out boots.
-(Wonder if he regretted how he had treated his cobbler, Anne Melton's husband James?)
+(Wonder if he regretted how he had treated the local cobbler, Anne Melton's husband James?)

 Not long after Tom resumed his westward flight into Tennessee, a posse from Wilkes County arrived in Trade seeking Tom Dula.
 When Grayson realized that Hall was actually Dula, he hunted him down, finding Dula with blistered feet from his new boots.
 Grayson tied up Tom, brought him back to the Wilkes County jail, and collected $62 for bounty or expenses.